-10. LAVCA, ANDE, LGT Impact Ventures, Impact Investing in Latin America Regional Overview, 2016.
+^{10.} LAVCA, ANDE, LGT Impact Ventures, Impact Investing in Latin America Regional Overview, 2016.

-11. https://news.crunchbase.com/news/with-brazil-leading-the-way-vc-investment-in-latin-america-has-more-than-doubled/ more players in the existing ecosystem such as accelerators becoming increasingly sensitive to the issue of gender and entrepreneurship.
+^{11.} https://news.crunchbase.com/news/with-brazil-leading-the-way-vc-investment-in-latin-america-has-more-than-doubled/ importance of gender diversity in their entrepreneurship portfolio and team, the PE/VC industries in LAC do not proactively consider gender in investment analysis.
+On a positive note, the entrepreneurship ecosystems in the region are becoming increasingly gender-aware, with many networks and capacity-building organizations for women entrepreneurs created in the last few years, as well as more players in the existing ecosystem such as accelerators becoming increasingly sensitive to the issue of gender and entrepreneurship.

-2. INVESTING IN COMPANIES SUPPORTING GENDER EQUALI-TY IN THE WORKPLACE - GENDER DIVERSITY CAN LEAD TO BUSINESS AND INVESTOR GAINS.
+2. INVESTING IN COMPANIES SUPPORTING GENDER EQUALITY IN THE WORKPLACE - GENDER DIVERSITY CAN LEAD TO BUSINESS AND INVESTOR GAINS.

 There is mounting global evidence of a correlation between gender diversity and superior business results and then investor returns.
 This is likely to be due to the benefits of diversity on group decision-making, as well as the distinct leadership skills, perspectives and experience that women can bring to the table.
-Gender diversity at board level in publicly listed companies is correlated with an increase in net revenue and a higher return on sales and invested capital.
-A McKinsey analysis of Latin America concluded that publicly listed companies with higher female representation yielded 44% higher returns on investment and 47% higher profit margins.
-Despite this evidence, 63% of LAC companies declared that gender diversity is not a strategic priority.
-Gender diversity in companies in LAC is currently low, particularly at leadership levels, with women representing 8.5% of board members and 9.2% of top management employees in publicly listed companies.
-There is an opportunity to improve gender diversity in many corporates by using diagnostic tools (e.g. the Women's Empowerment Principles Gap Analysis Tool) and by obtaining national seals (e.g. UNDP) or international certifications (e.g. EDGE) that will have the added benefit of attracting sustainable investment capital.
-Globally there has been a mushrooming of public markets strategies supporting gender equality in the workplace, including recent gender equality bonds to lend to companies leading in this area.
+Gender diversity at board level in publicly listed companies is correlated with an increase in net revenue and a higher return on sales and invested capital.12 A McKinsey analysis of Latin America concluded that publicly listed companies with higher female representation yielded 44% higher returns on investment and 47% higher profit margins.
+13 Despite this evidence, 63% of companies in Latin America declared that gender diversity is not a strategic priority.14 Gender diversity in companies in LAC is currently low, particularly at leadership levels, with women representing 8.5% of board members and 9.2% of top management employees in publicly listed companies.15 There is an opportunity to improve gender diversity in many corporates by using diagnostic tools (e.g. the Women's Empowerment Principles Gap Analysis Tool) and by obtaining national seals such as the gender equaility seal of the United Nations Development Programme (UNDP) or international certifications such as the Economic Dividends for Gender Equality (EDGE) that will have the added benefit of attracting sustainable investment capital.
+Globally there has been a mushrooming of public markets strategies supporting gender equality in the workplace, including gender bonds to lend to companies leading in this area.
 In LAC, public markets gender lens investing opportunities relate to screening public equities and using indices which include a gender dimension and transparently document the gender-equitable practices of companies.
-Currently in LAC there are no gender equality focused Exchange Traded Funds (ETFs), Exchange Traded Notes (ETNS), mutual funds or bonds to support companies which are striving to improve gender equality in the workplace.
+Currently in LAC there are no gender equality focused Exchange Traded Funds (ETF), Exchange Traded Notes (ETN), mutual funds or bonds to support companies which are striving to improve gender equality in the workplace.